from netgen.occ import *

 jexa = graduexa*n

-Draw (jexa, mesh, draw_vol=False, order=3);
+#Draw (jexa, mesh, draw_vol=False, order=3);

 print ("L2-error =", sqrt (Integrate ( (jexa-j)**2, mesh, BND)))

-L2-error = 0.00025059471684472587
+L2-error = 0.0002505947168449771

-Evaluate the solution on a screen inside \(\Omega\)
+Use the represenation formula \((1)\) and evaluate the solution \(u\) on a screen inside \(\Omega\)

 screen = WorkPlane(Axes( (0,0,0), Z, X)).RectangleC(0.5,0.5).Face()